- Import & Export

 Your domain from task data must be in format

 https://domain.com:7777.
 Wrong example:

 Configure instruction.
 It should describe what an expert should do in each task.
 There is support for reach text and auto-saving

 Number of completions of the task before it’s considered as Done

-It’s possible to create many storage connections by pressing Create Storage button, sync them with project tasks by clicking Sync and remove created connection using x cross icon in the right upper corner.
+It’s possible to create many storage connections by pressing the Create Storage button, sync them with project tasks by clicking Sync and remove the created connection using x cross icon in the right upper corner.